82nd Golden Globes: Winners and nominees

 Emilia Pérez star Karla Sofía Gascón was the first trans nominee for a Golden Globe motion picture acting category, for the Best Actress in a Musical or Comedy category.
 Jacques Audiard, the director and writer of the film, was one of the most nominated individuals, with a total of three nominations: Best Director, Best Screenplay, and co-lyricist of Best Original Song nominee "El Mal".
 The composers and co-lyricists of the song, Camille and Clément Ducol, tied Audiard for most nominated individuals.
-Aside from "El Mal", they were also jointly nominated for composing Emilia Pérezs Best Original Score and an additional Best Original Song nominee: "Mi Camino".
+Aside from "El Mal", they were also jointly nominated for composing Emilia Pérezs Best Original Score and an additional Best Original Song nominee: "Mi camino".

-This year's nominations were tabulated by KPMG, the U.S. audit, tax, and advisory firm.
+This year's nominations were tabulated by KPMG, the U.S. audit, tax, and advisory firm, taking over Ernst & Young after fifty plus years.
 Netflix received a total of 36 nominations between film and television, the most of any distributor.

 Emilia Pérez is the first non-English-language film (with some parts of English in the film) to win Best Motion Picture – Musical or Comedy.
 Flow is the first Latvian film to win Best Animated Feature Film.
-Fernanda Torres became the first Brazilian actress to win a Golden Globe in an acting category: Best Actress in a Motion Picture – Drama.
-She acknowledged her mother Fernanda Montenegro's nomination in the same category at the 56th Golden Globe Awards, for Central Station (1998).
+Fernanda Torres became the first Brazilian actress to win a Golden Globe in an acting category, as well as the first Brazilian, first South American and first Portuguese-speaking actor to win the Golden Globe Award for Best Actress in a Motion Picture – Drama.
+She acknowledged her mother Fernanda Montenegro's nomination, for Central Station (1998), in the same category at the 56th Golden Globe Awards.

 Emilia Pérez and Shōgun were the biggest winners of the night, for film and television, respectively, with four wins each.
 The Brutalist was the next biggest film recipient, with three wins; for television, Baby Reindeer and Hacks each won two.